RyanGlScott/persistwrap/README.md

 - Primary tables (associated to a top-level type) are _named_ (associated to a unique `GHC.TypeLits.Symbol`) rather than keyed by type.
 You may have multiple tables each holding the same type of object.
-- Distinguishes between `MonadDML m` and `MonadTransactable m` where the latter is a monad in which a collection of persistent actions can occur _atomically_ and the former provides a method `atomicTransaction` to drop into a `Transactable` monad.
+- Distinguishes between `MonadPersist m` and `MonadTransaction m` where the latter is a monad in which a collection of persistent actions can occur _atomically_ and the former provides a method `atomicTransaction` to drop into a `Transaction` monad.
 - Complements a style in which data-structures which contain foreign keys are parameterized over the type of the foreign key `fk`.
 In this way you can easily switch out backends without having to make any changes to how your data is defined.